Urban-Analytics-Technology-Platform/od2net/README.md

 - OSM is missing buildings in many places
 - Origins and destinations should be weighted, based on how many people live or work/shop/go to school/etc somewhere
-- We may want to exclude trips with routes exceeding some distance or elevation thresholds

 ### Routing